Abd27/CV/README.md

 -	installation, configuration and administration of VMware virtual machines.
 -	worked on various Vmware products like NSXT, ESXI and VCD.
 -	wrote ansible roles to automate, provision and configure infrastructure for various pipelines.
 Built custom ansible solutions based on customer requirement utilising best practices as per ansible documentation.
--	In depth knowledge of Bash Shell Scripting and CRON job automation.
+-	In depth knowledge of Bash Shell Scripting.
 -	built managed db products based on MongoDb and MariaDB via pipelines as per system design and architecture requirements.
 -	responsible for automation of MongoDb installation, configuration and administration using various tools such as OpsManager, Mongosh.
--	deployment of cloud services using docker and terraform.
+-	created custom terraform modules to be consumed in various pipelines.
 -	built and maintained docker images to be consumed as build agents for various pipelines.
 -	creation and implementing strategies for infrastructure deployment staging to various environments such as dev, qa and prod.
--	created custom terraform modules to be consumed in various pipelines.
 -	designed and built a custom solution to auto tag resources in GCP for cost monitoring purposes which since has been used in various projects across different teams.
 -	developed a strategy using AWS nuke to automate the deletion of AWS resources on a periodic basis to save costs.
 -	designed, built and improved automation scripts in Bash and Python extensively.